enteleform-releases/SublimeText--SlideNav/README.md

 ### MediaLink, TextLink, & LinkNav

 * Launch files during your presentation with MediaLinks
  * MediaLinks can be launched automatically upon clicking, with LinkNav, or with a hotkey
  * List your MediaLink+Path at the beginning of the document, and access it anywhere else in the document
  * Define applications & extensions @ SlideNav.sublime-settings

-* Textlinks allow you to define segments of text to hightlight during the presentation
+* Textlinks allow you to define segments of text to highlight during the presentation

 * LinkNav automatically moves through your presentation by MediaLink & TextLink sections

 ### Remote Control